-Kiwi teen missing after escaping on transtasman flight
+Kiwi teen missing after fleeing on transtasman flight

 However, their attempts to track Cooper down had been hindered as they had been blocked from viewing her social media accounts.

-Cooper had had a boyfriend, also 15, for about two months before leaving New Zealand.
+Cooper had a boyfriend, also 15, for about two months before leaving New Zealand.

 Waka said he had denied knowing anything of Cooper's disappearance during the brief communication he'd had with family.